jburger/jburger.github.io/_posts/2016-11-04-fast-rest-api-azure.md

 ### 1. Swagger Editor

 [Swagger editor](http://swagger.io/swagger-editor/) allows you to edit a swagger definition file in convenient editor, and then auto-generate a server or a client application in a variety of languages.
-Its best feature is that it is hosted on github.
+BYO hosting solution, so the cost is as cheap or as expensive as you want it to be.

 - Seriously, try the demo - it will yield a working code sample for you to look at.
 - You have complete control, clone this repo and add your own generators.